CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 #### ORP.2.M6 Review of candidates in the selection of staff

-Even when formulating the requirements, the required qualifications and skills should be precisely described.
+Already when formulating the requirements, the required qualifications and skills should be precisely described.
 Whether they actually exist with applicants should first be checked on the basis of the documents, then clarified in the interview.

 Individuals who are required to perform security-related tasks (such as security officers, data protection officers, administrators, employees with access to financial or confidential information) must be particularly trustworthy and reliable.